Space + Form

-Captured moods and moments for a range of industries and events including architecture, interior, property, business, tourism and commercial photography.
+Captured moods and moments for a range of industries, services and events including architecture, interior, property, business, tourism, defence and commercial photography.

 This facility was photographed for a new international data storage warehouse.
 At the time of opening this room was empty but would soon be filled with banks of servers housing billions of bits of info.
 Pristine facilities like this are temperature controlled environments and because of their very nature often represent a link to science fiction and fantasy, made all the more effective by the blue light.